-A continuation of GER 2001 designed to foster development of the Gur essential skills of language acquisition: comprehension of spoken German, reading comprehension, speaking and writing, and an German, reading comprehension, speaking and writing, and an awareness of German cultural and literary contributions.
+A continuation of GER 2001 designed to foster development of the four essential skills of language acquisition: comprehension of spoken German, reading comprehension, speaking and writing, and an awareness of German cultural and literary contributions.
 The student will develop, review and expand skills acquired through assigned study and will collaborate with other learners, write and participate in discussions.
-Prerequisite: GER 2001, three years of high school German or equivalent or permission of instructor.
+Prerequisite: GER 2001, three years of high school German or equivalent.
 IAI: H1 900.